Albanian alphabet: Derived alphabets

+Cyrillic was also used.
+In addition, Buzuku's Latin-based alphabet included five Cyrillic letters, three of which continued into the Catholic alphabet.

-Original alphabets
+Original scripts

 The Franco-Danish geographer Conrad Malte-Brun sparked interest in developing an Albanian alphabet in the 18th century.
 In his Universal Geography published in 1826 Malte-Brun mentions an Albanian "ecclesiastical alphabet, which consists of thirty letters."
 After him Johann Georg von Hahn, Leopold Geitler, Gjergj Pekmezi and others continued studies on the same topic.
-Seven original Albanian alphabets have been discovered since.
+Seven original Albanian scripts have been discovered since.